History of printing: Metal movable type

 Metal movable type appeared in the late Song and Yuan dynasties.
 Bronze movable types were used to print banknotes and official documents by both the Song and Jin.

 In the Jin dynasty, copper-block prints were slotted with two square holes for embedding bronze movable type characters, each selected from 1000 different characters, such that each printed paper money had a different combination of markers.
 A copper block printed paper banknote dated between 1215 and 1216 in the collection of Luo Zhenyu's Pictorial Paper Money of the Four Dynasties, 1914, shows two special characters: one called Ziliao, the other called Zihao, for the purpose of preventing counterfeit.
 Over the Ziliao there is a small character (輶) printed with movable copper type, while over the Zihao there is an empty square hole; apparently the associated copper metal type was lost.
 Another sample of Song dynasty money of the same period in the collection of Shanghai Museum has two empty square holes above Ziliao as well as Zihou, due to the loss of two copper movable types.

 In 1234, cast metal movable type was used in Goryeo (Korea) to print the 50-volume Prescribed Texts for Rites of the Past and Present, compiled by Ch'oe Yun-ŭi, but no copies survived to the present.
-Ch'oe Yun-ŭi built on an earlier Chinese method of creating movable type, he adapted a method for minting bronze coins to cast 3-dimensional characters in metal.
+Ch'oe Yun-ŭi built on an earlier Chinese method of creating movable type; he adapted a method for minting bronze coins to cast three-dimensional characters in metal.
 Because of the length of the text Ch'oe Yun-ŭi did not complete the project until 1250.
 The oldest extant book printed with movable metal type is the Jikji, printed in 1377.

 Tin movable type is mentioned in Wang Zhen's Zao Huozi Yinshufa (造活字印書法) of 1298, but it was considered unsatisfactory due to incompatibility with the inking process.
 Only in the late 15th century did bronze movable type begin to be widely used in China.

-Impact of movable type in the Sinosphere
+China

+During the Ming and Qing dynasties, both wooden and metal movable types were quite common, but the preferred printing method remained woodblock.
+During the Qing dynasty, the printing house inside the Forbidden City used movable copper type to print the Gujin tushu jicheng.
+The metal fonts were melted down for coins at the start of the Qianlong Emperor's reign in 1735.
+Later another set of movable type was created to print the Siku quanshu, but the material chosen was wood rather than metal to cut down on costs.
+In one case an entire set of wooden type numbering 250,000 pieces was used only for printing the emperor's rare book collection, and then used for firewood.
+Despite official patronage of movable type prints, the Forbidden City's printing house never used it for more than 10 percent of all printed materials while 90 percent of printed books used the older woodblock technology.
+Woodblocks remained the dominant printing method in China until the introduction of lithography in the late 19th century.